theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 But in the process, the Kashmiris feel that the government has not consulted them in the last seven decades.
 That this situation is nothing new.
 They feel that India alienates their Muslims, and that India sees Kashmir as not people, but as a piece of territory.
 This is a valid stand; look at what the politicians of the lower cadres are saying.
 Look at the fear that makes India not let any of the hundreds of television channels run in Kashmir.
 The Kashmiri stand is, if India trusts their allegiance, India should open free speech and free press and television and other communication channels in the region.

-But given the situation that prevails, can India indeed trust all Kashmiris to make their decision?
+But given the situation that prevails, will Kashmir be able to make their decision?
 Given the militancy and the increase in religious extremism, can India open up these channels of communication?
 Communication was anyway ceded to India in 1947; the Constitution of India took precedence over the State of Jammu and Kashmir in matters of defence, external affairs and communication per the Instrument of Accession.

 ## What changes now

 In reality, not much in the functioning of people of Kashmir.
 There was President's Rule in the state, the Governor being the head of the state.
 The Governor still is the head of the state.
 Defence had its presence in the state, and the President's Rule had stripped the police of all power; the central government now controls the forces because Kashmir is a union territory.
+What difference does it make?

 The statehood and the spirit of autonomy that was still a piece of hope in Jammu and Kashmir is now lost.
 Though done legally and constitutionally, this move was undemocratic without a question.